MSRConnections/Azure-training-course/Day 1/5. HOL Using Windows Azure Service Bus Queue with Python/HOL.md

 	_BLAST Create New Task_

-1. Then you will navigate to a new page to set some parameters.
+1. Then you will be taken to a new page to set some input parameters.
 Select an input file, then click *Queue*

 	![BLAST Set Task Information](images/blast-set-task-info.png)

 	_BLAST Set Task Information_

-1. Then you will see the task is executing.
+1. Next you will see that the task is executing.

 	![BLAST Running Task](images/blast-running-task.png)